MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/move-clone-hardware.md

 Perform the next set of steps on the new application-tier server if you intend to continue using the original TFS instance.
 These steps are necessary to avoid the risk of corruption of one or both deployments.
 If both servers are live, you could end up with corruption, particularly if they are pointing to the same SharePoint or reporting resources.

-1. Open a Command Prompt window as an administrator and change directories to Drive:\%programfiles%\Microsoft Team Foundation Server 12.0\Tools.
+1. Open a Command Prompt window as an administrator and change directories to Drive:\%programfiles%\TFS 12.0\Tools.
 Open a Command Prompt window and enter:

 2. Run the [TFSConfig PrepareClone](../command-line/tfsconfig-cmd.md#prepareclone) command to remove information about scheduled backups, SharePoint, and reporting resources.